Kingsford to Centennial Park walking & cycling

 We are committed to encouraging people to walk or cycle as part of their everyday travel.
 Walking and cycling for commuting and short trips relieve pressure on our roads and public transport networks, and are part of a healthy lifestyle for our communities.

-• improve pedestrian and road safety user safety with new crossings, upgraded paths and traffic calming measures
+• improved pedestrian and road safety user safety with new crossings, upgraded paths and traffic calming measures

-• improve bike rider safety with a new two-way 2.8km separated cycleway
+• improved bike rider safety with a new two-way 2.8km separated cycleway

-• improve streetscape with new trees, plants and landscaping
+• improved streetscape with new trees, plants and landscaping

-• provide more places to sit and enjoy the surrounds
+• provided more places to sit and enjoy the surrounds

-• improve street lighting for safety and security
+• improved street lighting for safety and security

-• improve stormwater drainage to address flooding of properties and roads.
+• improved stormwater drainage to address flooding of properties and roads.

 Earlier Consultation